-My name is Philip Deal and I am the creator of Lazy Monkey Yoga which is a Taoist form of Yoga based in Chinese Traditional Medicine and Qigong.
-It is a complete Yoga system that uses modern meridian theory for deep stretching, breathwork, and moving meditation.
-It's spiritual roots are in the Taoist and Shinto religions.
+My name is Philip Deal the creator of Lazy Monkey Yoga which is a Taoist form of Yoga based in Chinese and Japanese Traditional Healing and Qigong.
+It is a complete system of Yoga that uses modern meridian theory for deep stretching, breathwork, and moving meditation.
+It's spiritual roots are in the Taoist and Shinto traditions.
 Stick around and learn more!

 Lazy Monkey Yoga's Origins